yuvarajan-s-16/CODSOFT/README.md

 This project aims to create a captivating and user-friendly landing page using HTML and CSS.
 The landing page serves as the gateway to our website, making it crucial to leave a lasting impression on visitors.
 ## sample output
 ![App Screenshot](https://github.com/yuvarajan-s-16/CODSOFT/blob/main/landingpage/result.jpg?raw=true)

+## Task 2 - "Portfolio"

+In this task, you will build your personal portfolio website to showcase your skills, projects, and achievements as a web developer.
+Your portfolio is a reflection of your professional identity, so make it stand out with these features:
+## sample output

 ## contacts

 Email 1: yuvarajanyuvarajan532@gmail.com